mason-keiser/beach-finder/README.md

-# beach-finder
+# Beach Weather
-An application for users to find the nearest beach that will display the weather at the beach selected by the user
+An application for users to find the nearest beach in SoCal and that will display the weather at the beach selected by the user
 * Utilizes Google Maps API and OpenWeatherMaps API

 Link: https://bw.masonkeiser.com/